 Plus, it’s one of those features that make your life so much easier even if you don’t realize it.
 So, you know, here it goes:

-- Plan and schedule social media posts across multiple platforms, from Facebook, Instagram, and Linkedin to Google my Business and Twitter.
+- Plan and schedule social media posts across multiple platforms, from Facebook, Instagram, LinkedIn, Threads, Pinterest, Twitter (X), TikTok to Google my Business and Youtube.

 - Visualize your campaign in all its logistical beauty.
 Changed your mind?
 Scheduling your posts for another date and time is as simple as moving the post from one slot to another via drag & drop.